buwilliams/bliss-0.2/README.md

 - bug: selecting unselected nodes perform expand/collapse, should only expand, not collapse
 - bug: remove color picker from properties (move to experiments project json)

+## UI/UX Design

+- Purpose: discover new UIs by experimentation, rapid prototyping
+- Purpose: see your ideas come to life instantly
+- Purpose: produce functioning apps
+- Purpose: accessible to designers and creators
+- How would it feel?
+Clean and trustworthy.
+Very accessible features.

 ## Backlog

+- bug: adding new component expands currently selected on???
 - improvement: auto-save project
 - bug: tree, expand will expand all children
 - bug: bliss-tree, drag onto node doesn't highlight full row